CharlesDDNoble/PixelMovers/README.md

    The original screen position of each pixel is stored before the sort.
 4. Using the sorted index in both as a map between the first image and the second, e.g. *sortedImage1*[i] is mapped to *sortedImage2*[i].
-5. Each sampled pixel is turned into a particle that moves to its new mapped location.
+5. Each sampled pixel is turned into a particle that moves to its new mapped location to create a nifty animation!